Skip to Main Content

 You can make a case about the impact of your career of producing research outputs (productivity) and the impact of the outputs collectively (citation counts) based on your h-index and other author metrics, using the following tools:

-Field Weighted Citation Impact in SciVal - Author output
+Field Weighted Citation Impact (SciVal)

 1. Go to SciVal